goto-eof/horoscope/README.md

 # horoscope
-A simple horoscope web application that I written
+A simple horoscope web application that I written for integration with alexa.